sinnerJoe/calea-de-aur/README.md

 # calea-de-aur

 ### Use stack to build the program:
+0. Install wxwidgets with version between 2.9 to 3.0.3
 1. ```stack init```
 2. ```stack setup```
 3. ```stack build``` or ```stack install```